philipstubbs13/typescript-tips-tricks-and-challenges/README.md

-# typescript-tips-tricks-and-challenges
-typescript tips, tricks, and challenges
+# TypeScript tips, tricks, and challenges